DarrickLeong/ctf_ansible_workshop/CTF_ENVIRONMENT_SETUP_WORKFLOW.md

 **What it checks**:
 - ✅ Challenge 1: Is chronyd running and enabled?
-- ✅ Challenge 2: Is nginx removed from node2?
+- ✅ Challenge 2: Is bind-utils removed from node2?
 - ✅ Challenge 3: Is rogue_user removed?
 - ✅ Challenge 4: Is MOTD correct with hostname and SRE Team?
 - ✅ Challenge 5: Is HTTP allowed through firewall on node3?